AlvaroSanchez91/R-models-in-Spanish/README.md

 # Machine Learning models in Spanish using R.

-Here we can see some exercises of Machine Learning using R, and all of it explained in Spanish.
+Here we can see some exercises of Machine Learning using R (decision trees, deep learning, boosting,...), and all of it explained in Spanish.
 I recomend reading the .md documents in the web, and download the .Rmd to run it using R.

 ## Cluster_PC_Tree